 Keeping fit is positively the last topic about writing conditions before we get onto the writing itself.
-This one is crucial, because one’s state of fitness affects one’s creative state of mind HUGELY.
+This one is important, because one’s state of fitness affects one’s creative state of mind HUGELY.
 It’s very easy for writers to let their obsession with the work and their sedentary lifestyle gradually affect their health, which then affects their creativity.

-Keeping Fit is Crucial!
+Keeping Fit is crucial!